joef551/camel-cql/readme.md

 The **clusterName** property is used to override the default cluster name, which is taken from the bean id.
 This is used primarily for JMX.

-<u>clusterNode</u>
+<u>clusterNodes</u>

 The **clusterNodes** property is used for specifying a comma-separated list of ip addresses for nodes in a Cassandra cluster.
 Note that all specified nodes must share the same port number.
-In the Cassandra vernacular, a node is also referred to as a cluster "contact point".
+In the Cassandra vernacular, a node is also referred to as a cluster [contact point](http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/core/Cluster.Builder.html#addContactPoint-java.lang.String-).
 The driver uses a cluster contact point to connect to the cluster and discover its topology.
 Only one node is required (the driver will automatically retrieve the addresses of the other nodes in the cluster); however, it is usually a good idea to provide more than one node, because if that single node is unavailable, the driver cannot connect to the Cassandra cluster.

 <u>Policies</u>

 The different policies supported by the driver.
-The example "cluster1" bean above depicts how these policies can be injected into the cluser bean.

 - LoadBalancingPolicy
 - ReconnectionPolicy
 - RetryPolicy
 - AddressTranslater
 - SpeculativeExecutionPolicy
+- TimestampGenerator

+The example "cluster1" bean above depicts how these policies can be injected into the cluser bean.

-Please refer to the 2.1 Java driver's API documentantion for a complete list of its policies and their descriptions.
+Please refer to the 3.x Java driver's API documentantion for a complete list of its [policies](http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/core/policies/Policies.html) and their descriptions.

 <u>protocolOptions</u>

-The **protocolOptions** property is used for specifying the [ProtocolOptions](http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/ProtocolOptions.html) to use for the discovered nodes.
-If you don't specify one, a default ProtocolOption is used.
-ProtocolOption is typically used for overriding the default port number of  9042.
+The **protocolOptions** property is used for specifying the [ProtocolOptions](http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/core/ProtocolOptions.html) to use for the discovered nodes.
+If you don't specify one, a default ProtocolOptions is used.
+ProtocolOptions is typically used for overriding the default port number of  9042.

 <u>poolingOptions</u>

-The [options](http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/PoolingOptions.html) associated with connection pooling.
+The [options](http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/core/PoolingOptions.html) associated with connection pooling.

 <u>listOfPoolingOptions</u>

-The **listOfPoolingOptions** property specifies a list of org.org.metis.cassandra.PoolingOption beans that are njected into the [PoolingOptions](http://www.datastax.com/drivers/java/2.1/com/datastax/driver/core/PoolingOptions.html).
+The **listOfPoolingOptions** property specifies a list of org.org.metis.cassandra.PoolingOption beans that are injected into the [PoolingOptions](http://www.datastax.com/drivers/java/3.0/com/datastax/driver/core/PoolingOptions.html).
 You want to have a PoolingOption bean for LOCAL and REMOTE (HostDistance) nodes.
 For IGNORED nodes, the default for all those settings is 0 and cannot be changed.
 The cluster bean will inject this list of PoolingOption beans into the PoolingOptions.

 <u>socketOptions</u>

-The **socketOptions** property is used for specifying low-level [SocketOptions](http://www.datastax.com/drivers/java/2.1/com/datastax/driver/core/SocketOptions.html) (e.g., keepalive, solinger, etc.) for the connections to the cluster nodes.
+The **socketOptions** property is used for specifying low-level [SocketOptions](http://www.datastax.com/drivers/java/3.0/com/datastax/driver/core/SocketOptions.html) (e.g., keepalive, solinger, etc.) for the connections to the cluster nodes.

 <h2 id="queryoptions"> </h2>
 <u>queryOptions</u>

-The **queryOptions** property is used for specifying options for the for the queries.
-For more details see [QueryOptions](http://www.datastax.com/drivers/java/2.1/com/datastax/driver/core/QueryOptions.html).
+The **queryOptions** property is used for specifying options for the queries.
+For more details see [QueryOptions](http://www.datastax.com/drivers/java/3.0/com/datastax/driver/core/QueryOptions.html).

 <h1 id="WhoMetis">So Who or What Was Metis?</h1>